All dolphin photography taken under MMPA Permit #21938-03.

 Summer 2020 Field Assistants

 Suzanna graduated in 2018 from Coker University in Hartsville, South Carolina with a degree in biology and ecology concentration.
 She started working with Cedar Key Dolphin Project in June 2019 after completing other internships in the US.
 Since last summer, she has continued to work on the CKDP photo identification catalog.
 She is interested in the dolphins’ habitat use, particularly during driver-barrier events, and how they may respond to habitat changes due to climate change over time.
-She looks forward to returning to Cedar Key and learning more about this unique population!
+As of 2020, she is a Stranding Biologist with University of Florida Marine Animal Rescue.

 Leslie is from Puerto Rico and graduated from the University of Puerto Rico in Humacao from Coastal Marine Biology.
-Her interest has always been marine mammals and for that reason she is currently a Marine Mammal Science MPS candidate in the Rosenstiel School of Marine and Atmospheric Science (RSMAS).
-During this summer she will be working with Cedar Key Dolphin Project, specifically creating a project using Geographic Information System (GIS) software to answer some questions about the Cedar Key dolphin population's habitat use.
+Her interest has always been marine mammals and for that reason she graduated from the Marine Mammal Science MPS in the Rosenstiel School of Marine and Atmospheric Science (RSMAS).
+During 2020 she worked with Cedar Key Dolphin Project, specifically creating a project using Geographic Information System (GIS) software to answer some questions about the Cedar Key dolphin population's habitat use.